 Uni-Verse Creative Writing Society

 Uni-Verse Creative Writing Society are our very good friends in Vienna.
 From readings to writing courses and everything inbetween, Uni-Verse have much to offer the creative writer.
 Check them out!

-Metropole is an independent platform that helps international people to feel at home in a new city.
-It is the leading English-language media outlet in Austria.
+Metropole is an independent platform, a leading English-language media outlet, that helps international people to feel at home in Vienna.
 Metropole has supported Sunday Writers’ Club from the start, and we highly recommend you treat yourself to reading their excellent magazine.

 Neil McCarthy Poetry

 Neil McCarthy is an Irish poet living in Vienna.
-He writes wonderful poetry and keeps an entertaining blog.
+He writes wonderful poetry and keeps a highly entertaining blog.

 Society of Children’s Book Writers and Illustrators (SCBWI)